danielhyr/N8N_DataInterceptor/README.md

 ## The Problem It Solves

-When testing complex n8n nodes, it can be cumbersome to repeatedly copy the output data for use in other nodes or for external testing.
+When testing complex n8n nodes, it can be cumbersome to repeatedly copy and paste the output data for use in other nodes or for testing.
+Sometimes, N8N does not even allow test runs with data pinned.
 This extension simplifies the process by providing a persistent, browsable storage for your test executions right in your browser.

 ## Features